ironhack-edu/temp-id-case-study/lessons/css-selectors-advanced.md

 }
 ```

-And this method can work with more complicated selectors as well, although you should probably put each selector in a different line for ease of reading.
-For example, we may want different elements to have background-color yellow:
+This method can work with more complicated selectors as well, although you should probably put each selector in a different line for ease of reading.
+For example, we may want different elements to have background-colour yellow:

 ```css
 .todo-list > li,